5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 :bulb: You only need to inject DeviceProperties in case you need to modify parameters/properties of devices, features etc. So please: don't inject the same, unmodified properties into the system you got them from in the first place.

-## Properties of Fake ACPI Devices
+## Properties of Virtual ACPI Devices

 - **Features**:
   - The device already exists in ACPI, is relatively short, small and self-contained in code.